 - SMS text message

 Faculty, staff, and students are responsible for providing all necessary information to insure a successful message delivery.
-Calvin College cannot provide communication to those who fail to provide a correct and current phone number and/or email address information.
+Calvin University cannot provide communication to those who fail to provide a correct and current phone number and/or email address information.

 Additional information on emergency notification and response can be found in the Annual Security Report.

 Calvin University’s Emergency Response Plan can be viewed here.
 Building specific evacuation maps are posted in strategic locations in campus buildings and can also be found on the Calvin Campus Safety website.
 Emergency preparedness plans are exercised each year.
 These exercises may include tabletop exercises, scenario responses and fire drills.
 A minimum of one fire drill per semester is conducted in each residence hall.
 A minimum of one fire drill per academic year is conducted in the academic buildings.

 6. Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 helps protect the privacy of student records.
 It provides for the right to inspect and review information contained in educational records, request an amendment to those records, and to limit disclosure of information from the records.
 In addition, students have a right to file a complaint with the U.S. Department of Education if they believe that one of their primary rights has been violated.